-School Physical Therapy Jobs
+Physical Therapy Jobs In Schools

-School Physical Therapy Duties
+School Physical Therapist Job Duties

-A school physical therapist must graduate from an accredited physical therapy program, as well as having acquired a Master of Physical Therapy degree after two years of graduate coursework.
+A school physical therapist must graduate from an accredited physical therapy program, as well as have acquired a Master of Physical Therapy degree after two years of graduate coursework.
 Aside from the requirements involved for physical therapy, the school physical therapist must also become certified to work in a state or private school environment as well as understand pediatrics.

-School Physical Therapy Job Market
+School Physical Therapist Job Market

 According to the U.S. Bureau of Labor Statistics, employment of physical therapists is projected to grow 17% from 2021 to 2031, which is much faster than the average for all occupations.
 With an increasing demand for school physical therapists, pursuing a physical therapy job in schools is one of the best opportunities in the field today.

 Get started on making a difference in students’ lives by browsing Soliant’s wide variety of school physical therapist jobs below.